-The primary source of nitrate contamination in well water is fertilizers—both potassium nitrate and ammonium nitrate.
+The primary source of nitrate contamination in well water is fertilizers that use both potassium nitrate and ammonium nitrate.
 Less common sources of nitrates include human sewage, livestock manure, and naturally occurring nitrates in well water.

 What are the health effects of nitrates?

 Ingestion of water containing high nitrate concentrations can be fatal to infants and livestock.
 Nitrates can also be absorbed through the skin.
-Nitrates in drinking water can be responsible for a temporary blood disorder in infants called Methemoglobinemia, also known as “blue baby syndrome.”
-The effect of these nitrates is oxygen deficiency which results in infants developing the “blue baby” syndrome.
+High levels of nitrates in drinking water can cause Methemoglobinemia in infants, a temporary blood disorder involving oxygen deficiency, also known as “blue baby syndrome.
 When the nitrate contamination is removed, the effects become reversible.
-Although extreme levels of nitrates can be associated with central nervous disorders in adults, it should be noted that nitrates and nitrites are rarely associated with problems in humans older than six months.
+Although extreme levels of nitrates have been associated with central nervous disorders in adults, it should be noted that nitrates are rarely associated with problems in humans older than six months.

-There are two common choices for effective residential nitrate mitigation systems.
-Either an ion exchange system for whole house nitrate mitigation, or a reverse osmosis system for drinking and cooking water, which is usually installed under the kitchen sink.
+There are two common choices for effective residential nitrate mitigation systems: An ion exchange system for whole-house nitrate mitigation, or a reverse osmosis system for drinking and cooking water, which is usually installed under the kitchen sink.

 All faucets, hot and cold, can be treated, and when plumbed accordingly, hose bibs and/or outside water for the garden, pets, and livestock can be treated as well.
 Nitrate mitigation systems work like water softeners but use nitrate-specific resin media for ion exchange.
 Ion exchange reduces nitrates to a level below the MCL (Maximum Contaminant Level) and, in most cases, to non-detectable levels.

-Reverse Osmosis reduces all contaminants below the MCL and, in most cases, to non-detectable levels.
-RO (Reverse Osmosis) water is plumbed to an RO faucet, and to the refrigerator if applicable.
+Reverse Osmosis (RO) reduces all contaminants below the MCL and, in most cases, to non-detectable levels.
+RO water is plumbed to an RO faucet, and to the refrigerator, when applicable.

 Testing is needed to check if other water treatment is necessary.
-Ion exchange and reverse osmosis systems need iron free water with low hardness to avoid occluding/plugging the nitrate resin and RO membrane.
+Ion exchange and reverse osmosis systems require iron-free water with low hardness to avoid occluding/plugging the nitrate resin and RO membrane.